Rowanthepreacher/Callum-s-Library-App/QUICK_START.md

 ### Cover Images
 - Downloaded automatically during ISBN lookup
+- Can also upload your own images using "Upload Cover Image" button
 - Stored in `covers/` folder
+- Supports JPG, PNG, GIF, and BMP formats
 - Won't download twice for the same ISBN

 ### Comics & Graphic Novels
 - Use the Format dropdown to mark as "Comic" or "Graphic Novel"
+- ISBN lookup provides author info, but you'll need to add the artist manually
+- Separate Author (writer) and Artist fields available
 - ISBN lookup works for most modern comics
 - Older comics may need manual entry